-- 9. Be an agency licensed by the Louisiana Department of Health (LDH) or the Department of Children and Family Services (DCFS); - 10.
-Maintain treatment records that include a copy of the treatment plan, the name of the individual, dates of services provided, nature, content and units of rehabilitation services provided, and progress made toward functional improvement and goals in the treatment plan; and - 11.
-Supervise the direct service workers (DSWs) that provide the care members receive.
-The requirement is for the supervisor of the DSW to make an onsite visit to the member's home to evaluate the following:

-The DSW's ability to perform their assigned duties in order to:

-- 1. Determine whether member is receiving the services that are written in the plan of care; - 2.
-Verify that the DSW is actually reporting to the home according to the frequency ordered in the plan of care; and - 3.
-Determine member's satisfaction with the services member is receiving.
+- Supervise the direct service workers (DSWs) that provide the care members receive.
+The requirement is for the supervisor of the DSW to make an onsite visit to the member's home to evaluate the following: - The DSW's ability to perform their assigned duties; - To determine whether member is receiving the services that are written in the plan of care; - To verify that the DSW is actually reporting to the home according to the frequency ordered in the plan of care; and - To determine member's satisfaction with the services member is receiving.